Don (2022 film): Casting

 According to Udhayanidhi Stalin, he was the initial choice for the lead role before Sivakarthikeyan was finalised.
-On 3 February 2021, the makers announced the principal cast of the film which included Priyanka Arul Mohan, S. J. Suryah, and Samuthirakani.
+On 3 February 2021, the makers announced the principal cast of the film which included Priyanka Mohan, S. J. Suryah, and P. Samuthirakani.
 Priyanka reunited with Sivakarthikeyan in the film, which marked their second collaboration after Doctor.
-Soori who also collaborated with the actor in several films based on rural settings (Varuthapadaatha Vaalibar Sangam, Rajinimurugan, Seemaraja and Namma Veettu Pillai), joined for the first time in an urban-setting film.
-The next week, Munishkanth, Bala Saravanan, Kaali Venkat, RJ Vijay and Sivaangi Krishnakumar (in her acting debut) were also announced as part of the cast.
+Soori who also collaborated with the actor in several films based on rural settings (Varuthapadaatha Vaalibar Sangam, Rajinimurugan, Seemaraja, and Namma Veettu Pillai), joined for the second time in an urban-setting film, after Maan Karate.
+The next week, Munishkanth, Bala Saravanan, Kaali Venkat, RJ Vijay, and Sivaangi Krishnakumar (in her acting debut) were also announced as part of the cast.
 Both Saravanan and Venkat were part of Bittu.
 Sharing about his role in the film, Vijay said that "I used to stare and look at them performing, forgetting that I myself is an actor in that scene.
 Don is a big learning experience.
 I am seeing everything in close quarters and it is a lifetime opportunity."